niiniyare/ars/Readme.md

 The system allows customers to check the availability of flights for specific dates and routes, get information about durations of available flights.
 It also allows customers to check the prices and the things that are included in the ticket such as baggage allowance, meal and etc. and booking the ticket.
 Administrator can modify, remove existing flights, also add new flights to the system.
 Furthermore, administrator can see customer requests about cancellation of bookings, and decide whether to accept and reject them.

 2. Product Functions
-The system will have 10 functionalities for customers and administrators and they are listed below.
+The system will have more then 10 functionalities for customers and administrators and they are listed below.
-1. Search for flights
+2. Search for flights

 Description: Using this function a customer is able to search for one-way, round-trip and multiple destination flights by choosing specific dates and destinations.

-1. Specify passengers
+3. Specify passengers

 Description: With the help of this function customer selects the number of passengers and their category, either adult, child or infant.

-1. Sort flights
+4. Sort flights

 Description: Regarding to this functions, customer sorts flights either by price or duration of the flight.

-1. Book flights
+5. Book flights

 Description: This function allows customer to book flights by choosing ticket types and processing online payment.

-1. Request cancellation
+6. Request cancellation

 Description: This function indicates that customer can request the cancellation of the reserved ticket.

-1. Add new flights
+7. Add new flights

 Description: The function grants administrator the privilege of adding new flights to the system.

-1. Modify flight details
+8. Modify flight details

 Description: Using this functionality administrator can modify the details of the existing flights.

-1. Remove flights
+9. Remove flights

 Description: With the help of this function administrator removes the flights from the system that are cancelled for whatever reason.

-1. See cancellation requests
+10. See cancellation requests

 Description: This functionality allows administrator to overview the cancellation requests of customers, and approve or reject them.

-1. See booking details
+11. See booking details

 Description: This functionality enables administrator to view the customers' booking details.

-2 ###
+2. Detailing.
 1. Use-case Diagram

 Description: In the use case diagram given below, we have displayed how our users interact with the system to accomplish their goals and responsibilities.
 Here in our diagram we have 4 actors (Customer, Administrator, Support Staff, Bank), 3 of which are the main users (Customer, Administrator, Support Staff).
 In every use case mentioned in the diagram, the actions of the users are described, and how these use cases are related to one another is represented by the help of arrows.
 In our Use case diagram all functionalities of the system are displayed.
 Customer can search for flights based on dates and destination, flights being one-way or round-trip, sort the displayed flights according to price or duration, specify the passengers (how many adults, children or infants), request cancellation, book flight, choose the ticket type and proceed with the payment.
 The payment is processed by the Bank.
 Another actor, Administrator, is responsible for adding new flights, modifying flight details and removing flights if needed, see the cancellation request, approve or deny them and see booking details.
 Our final actor, Support Staff, is responsible for maintenance of the system, ensuring the security of the system (by creating predefined users and maintaining AAS), safety of the system (by restoring and recovering data and assuring data integrity) and reliability of the system (by maintaining SLA).